 Your feline may also suffer from stress, depression, and feebleness.

 When you notice a change in your cat’s diet or lifestyle, bring it to the vet as soon as possible.
 The sooner you identify the disease, the better your chances of helping your furry feline.
+Your vet will recommend you switch to a diet low in phosphorus.

 Techniques to Increase Your Senior Cat’s Food Intake